About 20 Minutes into the Future

 and kind words after the launch

-I'm Head of Product Design & Brand at The Dots which TechCrunch has called the "LinkedIn for Creatives."
-Before that I held executive roles at R/GA, SapientNitro, and Zone.
+Designer, Writer, Provocateur.
+I'm currently consulting with early stage startups in London.
+Before that I was Head of Product Design & Brand at The Dots which TechCrunch has called the "LinkedIn for Creatives."
+Prior to working in startups, I held executive roles at R/GA, SapientNitro, and Zone.
 In those roles I've worked with major tech companies like Google, Twitter, Apple, and more.

 I write and speak about design and tech at Fast Company, The Drum, SXSW, and IxDA.
-I am a passionate advocate for diversity and sit on the board for Creative Equals.
+I am a passionate advocate for diversity and inclusion in the creative industries and sit on the board for Creative Equals.
 I’m committed to building a better tomorrow today.

 I've worked in tech and online communities for over 20 years.
 I'm using that experience to write a newsletter that is worth your time and attention.
 Thank you for your consideration.